-Opportunities and Challenges
+Opportunities and Challenges of Expanding the Existing TPA Contract

-There are numerous challenges to expanding the current third-party administrator (TPA) contract for the Universal Lifeline Telephone Service Program to accommodate additional services for coordination and enrollment between CPUC water, gas, electric, and telecommunications programs.
+There are numerous challenges to expanding the current third-party administrator (TPA) contract for the ULTS program to accommodate additional services for coordination and enrollment between CPUC water, gas, electric, and telecommunications programs.
 The Lifeline TPA contract was competitively bid under the direction of the California Department of Technology (CDT).
-CDT confirmed the Lifeline TPA contract "cannot be amended to include water, gas, and electric utility services for the purposes of facilitating enrollment between low-income assistance programs because it deviates from the original contract scope" and the contract "did not contain any language to include additional enrollment determinations for other services."14
+CDT confirmed the Lifeline TPA contract "cannot be amended to include water, gas, and electric utility services for the purposes of facilitating enrollment between low-income assistance programs because it deviates from the original contract scope" and the contract "did not contain any language to include additional enrollment determinations for other services."
+17

-There are several challenges and barriers identified by CDT to expand the Lifeline TPA contract to include any services for other water, electric, gas, or telecommunications programs.
+There are several challenges and barriers identified by CDT to expand the Lifeline TPA contract to include services for water, electric, gas, or other telecommunications programs.

 - CDT is guided by the State Contracting Manual which states that "an amendment must be within the original scope of the purchase document solicitation; if it is not, it must be treated as a non-competitively bid transaction."
-15 Including other programs in the scope would qualify as a non-competitively bid transaction, which would open the contract to additional public scrutiny given the high value of the contract, and invite risk to the State for unfairly awarding the contract without the necessary competitive solicitation process. - Any amendment to the contact requires the approval of the current Contractor, Maximus US Services, and CDT.
-Some considerations for the Contractor and CDT to approve any amendments, in addition to the risk noted above, include potential for diverting the Contractor's focus away from
+Including other programs in the scope would qualify as a non-competitively bid transaction, which would open the contract to additional public scrutiny given the high value of the contract, and invite risk to the State for unfairly awarding the contract without the necessary competitive solicitation process. - Any amendment to the contact requires the approval of the current Contractor, Maximus US Services, and CDT.
+Some considerations for the Contractor and CDT to approve any amendments, in addition to the risk noted above, include potential for diverting the Contractor's focus away from current Lifeline enrollment services and inadvertently degrading their ability to implement current duties and services for the Lifeline program. - Amendments to the contract, especially those that include new areas of work with other programs, may require new language that conflicts with the current Lifeline TPA contract, or there may be disagreement on how the services should be conducted.
+This could ultimately cause issues with discrepancies in the contract and prolong the contract amendment process.